RustFestEU/blog.rustfest.eu/_posts/2019-08-14-pre-post-conf-events-sustainable-train-travels.md

 1 and 2 you have to answer for yourself.

 3 and 4 we can help.
-We are [collecting all pre-/post events](https://barcelona.rustfest.eu/pre_post_events/) on our website.
+We are [collecting all pre-/post events](https://barcelona.rustfest.eu/pre_post_conf_events/) on our website.

 Beeing able to talk to your peers directly makes planning easy.
 The [Rust User Forum](https://users.rust-lang.org/c/community) is a great place to organize.

+All the plans below are suggestions that allow for a day or two of sightseeing on the way.
+Once more groups announce their interest in running an event we will update our [Pre-/Post-Conf Events page](https://barcelona.rustfest.eu/pre_post_conf_events/).

 ### Tickets or Interrail